HoGentTIN/infra-labs/assignment/4-kubernetes.md

 $ kubectl apply -f echo-service.yml
 ```

 This will first create the Deployment and launch the pods.
 The second command ensures that the app is available for users.
-When the Service is active, you should be able to view the application in a web browser with `minikube service echo-service`, or by surfing to `http://IP_ADDRESS:PORT` where `IP_ADDRESS` is the IP address of the node where the pod is running and `PORT` is the port number mentioned when you list the service with `kubectl get service`.
+When the Service is active, you should be able to view the application in a web browser with `minikube service bootcamp-service`, or by surfing to `http://IP_ADDRESS:PORT` where `IP_ADDRESS` is the IP address of the node where the pod is running and `PORT` is the port number mentioned when you list the service with `kubectl get service`.

 You can do the same thing in one go by combining the code of both files into a single file.